Harold Ford Jr. blasts misconduct claim that led to firing

 John Singer, a lawyer for Ford, said in a statement: "Morgan Stanley has still not told Harold directly of his termination, and unlike every other circumstance I’ve been in, the company has refused to provide me with a reason.
 This all demonstrates how this was a matter of convenience during a hyper-sensitive time and not based on real facts."

 Ford, formerly a Democratic congressman representing the Memphis area of Tennessee, frequently appears on MSNBC"s "Morning Joe," among other shows.
-MSNBC had no immediate comment on the situation.
+A spokesperson for the cable network issued the following statement:

+“We are looking into the report about Harold Ford Jr. During that time he won’t be a guest on MSNBC.”